hamersaw/brewing-site/content/beers.md

 Pairs well with: Long handled mustaches, potato famines

-## Jazz Panda - Black Ale
+## Back Country - Black Ale
 This brew embodies the chocolate and roasted flavors common in dark beers.
 However, it's crisp and light bodied, contradicting the "heavy" characteristic of stouts / porters.
-We prefer to describe it as "dark ... but light and smooth", not unlike a panda belting out sweet swing and blues notes.
+TODO

 Pairs well with: That awkward teenage phase, a nice pair of slacks

-## Nightshift - Coffee Pale Ale
+## NCNS (No Cream, No Sugar, Just Beer!) - Coffee Pale Ale

+TODO - description

 Pairs well with: Untamed optimism, large framed reading glasses